-- Because the earned income credit is intended for those who have earned income (and who meet certain other requirements), those claiming the credit need to have bona fide documentation showing the source(s) of their earned income, such as Form W-2 wage statements. - Because the statewide property-tax relief credit (Form RI-1040H) is generally intended for those who own or rent local property (and who meet certain other requirements), those claiming the credit need to have bona fide documentation showing that they paid local property tax, or paid rent to a landlord that paid local property tax. - According to the Tax Preparers Act of 2013, preparers must exercise due diligence when preparing Rhode Island personal income tax returns involving the earned income credit and property-tax relief credit.1 - To facilitate accurate processing of the return (and any related refund), be consistent from year to year with the names on the return.
-For example, if the taxpayer's first name is Michael, don't use "Michael" one year on the return, and "Mike" on the next year's return use "Michael" both years.
+- Because the statewide property-tax relief credit (Form RI-1040H) is generally intended for those who own or rent local property (and who meet certain other requirements), those claiming the credit need to have bona fide documentation showing that they paid local property tax, or paid rent to a landlord that paid local property tax. - According to the Tax Preparers Act of 2013, preparers must exercise due diligence when preparing Rhode Island personal income tax returns involving the earned income credit and property-tax relief credit.2 - To facilitate accurate processing of the return (and any related refund), be consistent from year to year with the names on the return.
+For example, if the taxpayer's first name is Michael, don't use "Michael" one year on the return, and "Mike" on the next year's return - use "Michael" both years.

-The Division of Taxation urges taxpayers and preparers to make sure that a Rhode Island personal income tax return includes a properly and accurately completed Schedule W - if the taxpayer had Rhode Island personal income tax withheld last year from a paycheck, a pension, or other such source of income.
+The Division of Taxation urges taxpayers and

+preparers to make sure that a Rhode Island personal income tax return includes a properly and accurately completed Schedule W - if the taxpayer had Rhode Island personal income tax withheld last year from a paycheck, a pension, or other such source of income.